Ozgun92/Ozgun_Portfolio/README.md

 * Work with CLLocationManager
 * Create MapView Annotations

+What I plan to implement:
+* Possibility to tip drivers

 ## [Project 3: Star Wars Lexicon](https://github.com/Ozgun92/StarWars-Lexicon)

 StarWars-Lexicon is an MVC practice project.
 Users can press on a button which triggers a web request.
 This web request gets a random StarWars character in JSON.